Sewer56/ADX-ID3/README.md

 ## Limitations

-ID3 Header can have max size of ~65380 bytes; due to a format limitation.
+ID3 Header can have max size of ~32700 bytes; due to a format limitation.

-As such, high quality images are not embeddable.
-Please use image link/URL as specified in `https://id3.org/id3v2.3.0#Attached_picture`.
+In practice, this limit is never reached as images in ADX-ID3 use [Attached Pictures](https://id3.org/id3v2.3.0#Attached_picture).

 ## Future Improvements